atmosphericbeats/atmosphericbeats_eveconfig_ksrss/README.md

 **2024/01/10 - NOW UPDATED FOR EVE VOLUMETRICS VERSION 4**

-**- Review configs to take advantage of the new lighting model for all bodies**
+**- Reviewed configs to take advantage of the new lighting model for all bodies**

 **- Totally new configs for Titan and Venus**